 The exception, of course, is any driver who’s received so many points that their licence has been revoked.
 The limit is twelve points within three years—or six points within your first two years.
 (Of course, someone who’s only had their licence for two years isn’t eligible to supervise a learner anyway—even with zero points!)

-⑦ If I’m involved in an accident while practising driving outside lessons, who’s responsible?
+⑦ If I’m involved in an accident while practicing driving outside lessons, who’s responsible?

 Additionally, as the Highway Code applies to drivers with a provisional in the same way as those with a full licence, a learner driver behind the wheel will be liable for any driving offences they commit.
 If a speeding offence is committed, the owner of the car will usually receive the letter.
 They can then notify the authorities that the learner was behind the wheel and committed the offence.